-Indicator Title 18.
+Indicator Title 21.
 Percentage completeness of learner achievement data from professional bodies on the NLRD Definition The NQF Amendment Act requires SAQA to develop a separate register for professional designations on the NLRD.
 SAQA's Policy and Criteria for recognising professional bodies require professional bodies to load their professional designation achievement data on the NLRD, at least once a year.
 Failure to comply with may result in SAQA derecognising the professional body.

-The purpose of this indicator is to ensure that all recognised professional bodies load professional designation achievements that meet the requirements, on the NLRD Source of Data NLRD data loads, information about recognised professional bodies from the Registration and Recognition Directorate Method of calculation/assessment The NLRD team draw quarterly reports on data loads by professional bodies and compares this list against the list of recognised professional bodies.
-The team follow up with professional bodies who did not load data and report those professional bodies that did not load data during the financial year to the Registration and Recognition directorate.
-All recognised professional bodies x should load data (y) at least once a year. y≥x Assumptions Professional bodies load complete sets of data each time.
-Disaggregation of beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A Reporting cycle Quarterly - accumulated to annual Desired performance The actual performance should equal or exceed the expected performance.
-Indicator responsibility Data Manager with support from Senior Manager: NQF Qualifications & professional bodies; Executive: NQF Operations
+The purpose of this indicator is to ensure that all recognised professional bodies load professional designation achievements that meet the requirements, on the NLRD Source of Data NLRD data loads, information about recognised professional bodies from the Registration and Recognition unit Method of calculation/assessment The NQF MIS team draws reports after each data load cycle and compares this list against the list of recognised professional bodies.
+The team follow up with professional bodies who did not load data and report those professional bodies that did not load data during the financial year to the Registration and Recognition unit.
+All recognised professional bodies x should load data (y) at least once a year. y≥x Assumptions Professional bodies load complete sets of data that meet SAQA's data load requirements each time.
+Disaggregation of beneficiaries N/A

+(where applicable) Spatial transformation (where applicable) N/A Reporting cycle Twice a year - accumulated to annual Desired performance The actual performance should equal or exceed the expected performance.
+Indicator responsibility Manager: NQF MIS with support from Senior Manager: Registration & Recognition; Executive: NQF Operations

-Indicator Title 19.
+Indicator Title 22.
 Updated Registers of Misrepresented and Fraudulent Qualifications Definition The NQF Amendment Act provides for the establishment of the Registers of Misrepresented and Fraudulent Qualifications.
 SAQA must establish these Registers in these five years.
 The purpose of this indicator is to update the Register of Misrepresented Qualifications Source of Data Misrepresented qualification information from the Verifications Project, Foreign Qualifications Evaluation and Advisory Services, QCTO, Umalusi and CHE.
 Currently, Umalusi and the CHE do not provide any information on misrepresented qualifications to SAQA.
-The data sources load data about the Misrepresented Qualifications onto the NLRD according to the NLRD specifications, monthly.
-The NLRD database administrator cleans the information by removing duplicate data and ensuring that the data sources filled in all the compulsory fields, before uploading the information.
-Method of calculation/assessment The Register of Misrepresented Qualifications is derived from the NLRD as a report.
-The Registrar of Misrepresented Qualifications confirms the information before the administrator updates the Register.
-Note: SAQA will only appoint the Registrar after the President has proclaimed the NQF Amendment Act.
-Until then, the Register remains a List of Misrepresented Qualifications.
-Assumptions The data sources confirmed the accuracy of the data before loading it onto the NLRD Disaggregation of beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A Reporting cycle Quarterly Desired performance An updated Register of Misrepresented Qualifications Indicator responsibility Data Manager with support from the Senior Manager: Authentication Services; Executive: NQF Operations
+Once the Registers have been developed, the data sources will load data about the Misrepresented Qualifications onto the NLRD according to the NLRD specifications, monthly.
+The NLRD database administrator will clean the information by removing duplicate data and ensuring that the data sources filled in all the compulsory fields, before uploading the information.
+Until then, the data sources provide data on Excel spreadsheets to the Executive: Governance People & Strategy.
+Method of The Executive: Governance, People & Stakeholders receives information monthly on separate spreadsheets from each data calculation/assessment source and adds the information into a consolidated list after removing duplicate data.
+The Excel Spreadsheet is updated monthly and statistics are reported quarterly to the Minister: HESI

+Assumptions The data sources confirmed the accuracy of the data before providing them to the Executive: Governance, People & Strategy Disaggregation of beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A Reporting cycle Quarterly Desired performance An updated Register of Misrepresented Qualifications Indicator responsibility Executive: Governance, People and Stakeholders for the current year